 Longing for an upgrade and short on savings or cashflow?
 You can still have your dream kitchen.
 Call, click, or stop by TAPCO today to learn about our Personal Loans, Home Equity Loans and Home Equity Lines of Credit.

 We’ll help turn your dream into reality!

-Free Up Some Cash This Summer with a Break from Your Loan Payment
+Free Up Some Cash with a Break from Your Loan Payment

-Skip-A-Pay is a program that allows our members to skip a monthly loan or credit card payment during a tight financial season.
-Most credit unions offer this program during the holiday season, and maybe again during the summer months.
-At TAPCO, Skip-A-Pay is available all year long, and members can choose to skip a loan payment twice a year.
+Skip Pay allows our members to skip a monthly auto loan, personal loan, and/or credit card payment during a tight financial season.
+Other institutions may only offer this program during the holiday season, and maybe again during the summer months.
+At TAPCO, Skip Pay is available all year long, and members can choose to skip a loan payment twice a year.

 1.)
 Breathing room

 The greatest benefit of choosing to skip a payment is the extra cash flow you’ll see in your budget.
 During an expensive time of year, you might not make it through the month without resorting to swiping your credit card and paying high interest on every purchase you make.
 By opting to skip a large payment on a loan or credit card, you’ll free up cash for your daily expenses so you don’t finish the month in the red.
 Summertime is so much sweeter when you’re not sweating about your bills!

 It’s important to remember that by skipping a payment, you’re lengthening the life of your loan.
 True, you’re skipping a payment now, but you’ll need to make that up one day.
 You’re essentially moving this month’s payment to the end of the loan.

 Thanks to the extra cash you’ll have, you won’t be racking up credit card bills with high interest rates this month.
 You will be billed for interest on the skipped loan or credit card payment.
 You’ll need to pay that at the end of the loan term.
 This means you’ll end up paying a bit more in interest during the life of the loan.